 River Cruising has always been an in-demand part of Wendy Wu’s tour range, for group and independent travellers alike.
 Riverbanks rich with culture and ever-changing scenery make this style of travel increasingly popular.

-Some of our most popular river cruise itineraries are run by Pandaw Expeditions.
+Pandaw Expeditions run some of our most popular river cruises.
 We asked Laura, from Pandaw’s marketing team – what makes a Pandaw cruise the right choice for our customers?

 The Pandaw traveller

-And why would you choose to spend a lot of time in your stateroom, when you can be sitting on one of the promenade decks or the observation deck, taking in the sights and sounds of vistas and the activity around you.
+Why would you choose to spend a lot of time in your stateroom, when you can be sitting on one of the promenade decks or the observation deck.
+These are the perfect places to take in the sights and sounds of everything around you.
 That’s the reason you’ve travelled… right?

 Style of cruising